silvacms/documentation/source/contents/views.rst

             return self.content.get_title()

-On line 8, the class ``BlogView`` implement your view.
+- Lines 8 to 12 define a class ``BlogView`` to implement your view.
 It inherits from ``silva.core.views.views.View`` (aliased as ``silvaviews.View`` on line 2).

-On line 9, the :term:`Grok directive` :py:func:`grok.context` tells
-the view which content to render, here the ``Blog`` content type.
+- Line 9 associates your view to a content with the :term:`Grok directive` :py:func:`grok.context`.
+Here it will render the ``Blog`` content type.

-You can associate a page template to your view class, it will be used to generate the HTML output:
+If you associate a page template to your view class, it will be used to generate the HTML output:

 1. Create a template directory called ``blog_templates``.
 The name of the directory is prefixed with the module name where your view